syncfusion-content/extension-docs/Extension/Syncfusion-NuGet-Packages/NuGet-Uninstallation-process.md

 ![](NuGet-Uninstallation_images/NuGet-Uninstallation_img1.png)

-Note: You cannot uninstall the dependent package because of the package being referred in other NuGet Packages.
+N> You cannot uninstall the dependent package because of the package being referred in other NuGet Packages.
 It removes Project Reference and package from the project location._

 ## Uninstall from Package Manager Console